robindotis/contented/docs/docs.md

       link: /my-site/
 ```

+## Themes

+Themes can be set in the settings.yaml file.

+Themes are created in the `/templates/` folder.
+They are build using the [Twig template language](https://twig.symfony.com/).

+If not set it will take the default templates from the folder: `/templates/default/`.
+If that folder is not exist, the site will cannot be built.

+A theme can extend another theme, as defined by the `themeExtends` setting.

-### Metadata
+## Metadata

 **Consider renaming this to "configuration", config.yaml**

-Metadata for the site can be defined and is stored in the file "_data/metadata.yaml".
+Metadata is information about the site.
+It is stored in YAML format in the file "data/metadata.yaml".

 This is an example the metadata.yaml file for a basic site: